 Below are the general steps to make this recipe.
 For the full step-by-step directions and ingredient measurements, scroll down to the recipe card at the bottom of this post.

-1. Cook the pasta: Cook the pasta in a large pot in salted water until it is al dente (still pretty chewy).
+1. Cook the pasta in a large pot in salted water until it is al dente (still pretty chewy).
 Drain the cooked pasta into a colander, and reserve one cup of the starchy pasta water.

-2. Cook the onion: In a large skillet, heat the olive oil over medium heat.
-Add the diced onion.
-Cook until the onion is soft and golden, after 10 to 15 minutes.
+2. Cook the onion in a large skillet, heat the olive oil over medium heat. until it is soft and golden, after 10 to 15 minutes.

-3. Cook the garlic: Add the minced garlic and cook for another 2 to 3 minutes.
+3. Cook the garlic for 2 to 3 minutes.

-4. Add the gochujang: Stir in the gochujang paste and cook for one minute.
+4. Add the gochujang and cook for one minute.

-5. Add the pasta water: Add ½ cup of the reserved pasta water to loosen the sauce and stir it for one minute.
+5. Add the pasta water to loosen the sauce and stir it for one minute.

-6. Mix in the coconut milk: Add the coconut milk.
-Stir until a creamy sauce is formed.
+6. Mix in the coconut milk and stir until you get a creamy sauce.

-7. Stir in the cooked pasta: Add the pasta to the pan and mix until all the noodles are coated in the sauce.
+7. Add the cooked pasta and mix until all the noodles are coated in the sauce.

-I found that dry pasta doesn't stick together if you put it in the pot, cover it with cold water, then bring the pot with the pasta already in it to a boil.
-The energy to bring a pot of water to a boil is better utilized, since it's cooking the pasta as it increases in temperature.
+One of my biggest hacks is that I found that dry pasta doesn't stick together if you put it in the pot, cover it with cold water, then bring the pot with the pasta already in it to a boil.
+Plus the energy to bring a pot of water to a boil is better utilized, since it's cooking the pasta as it increases in temperature.

 - Add one to two teaspoons of salt to the water, then cover the pot with a lid.